Deputy Chief Minister of the Australian Capital Territory: History

-The office of Deputy Chief Minister was created in May 1989, for Paul Whalan, the Deputy Leader of the Labor Party, following the formation of the first government of the Australian Capital Territory Legislative Assembly.
+Duties

 The duties of the deputy chief minister are to act on behalf of the chief minister of the Australian Capital Territory in his or her absence overseas or on leave.
-The deputy chief minister has always been a member of the Cabinet, and has always held at least one substantive portfolio (It would be technically possible for a minister to hold only the portfolio of Deputy Chief Minister, but this has never happened).
+The deputy chief minister has always been a member of the Cabinet, and has always held at least one substantive portfolio (it would be technically possible for a minister to hold only the portfolio of deputy chief minister, but this has never happened).

 If the chief minister were to die, become incapacitated or resign, the Assembly would normally elect the deputy chief minister as chief minister.
 If the governing or majority party had not yet elected a new leader, that appointment would be on an interim basis.
 Should a different leader emerge, that person would then be appointed chief minister.

-For a short period, between 29 May 1991 and 18 June 1991, there was no deputy chief minister as the chief minister, Trevor Kaine, has assumed all ministerial responsibilities.